Guide

 The capital gain or loss is the difference between the asset's sale price and its cost base.

-A capital gain occurs when an asset is sold for more than its purchase price, while a loss arises when an asset is sold, scrapped, lost or written off for less than it cost you.
+You make a capital gain when you sell an asset for more than its purchase price.
+You make a capital loss when you sell, scrap, lose or write off an asset for less than it cost you.

 For example: